 We did hear that some of the natural pools in Iceland are “clothing optional”, but we didn’t actually see anyone bathing in the nude.
 So be sure to toss a swimsuit in your suitcase before boarding the plane!

 - Flip flops or water shoes for getting into and out of hot pools and for showering at campsites

 - Sun hat to keep your face from burning

-The discount grocery stores around Iceland carry the typical toiletry products that you’ll need during your trip at reasonable prices.
-So if you’d rather skip the liquids and just bring a carry on, or if you simply forget a few things, you can absolutely find everything you need in Iceland.
+The discount grocery stores around Iceland carry the typical health and beauty products that you’ll need during your trip at reasonable prices.
+So if you’d rather skip the liquids and just bring a carry-on, or if you simply forget a few things, you can absolutely find everything you need in Iceland.

 If you do want to pack your toiletries, a few things you’ll need are as follows: